 Is Portugal gay friendly?

 Portugal is a gay friendly nation.
 There’s substantial legislation to protect the rights of gay and lesbian people in the country.
-For example, same sex marriage is legal, and discrimination based on sexual orientation is recognized as grounds for asylum in the country.
+For example, same sex marriage is legal, and sexual orientation discrimination is recognized as grounds for asylum in the country.
 Additionally, there are several associations and events for gay people.

 Major cities such as Lisbon and Porto are among the most tolerant places in the country.